TinyAlmonds/ProjectLux/README.md

 ### Coding guidelines
 For our codebase we follow the coding standard provided by the developers of the Unreal Engine, which can be found [here](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/DevelopmentSetup/CodingStandard/).

+### Git and GitHub guidelines
+#### Commit messages
+Our commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) style.

+#### Pull requests
+With the development of a new feature (on a distinct feature-branch) a *pull request* should be created, as soon as the first commit is done.
+Before this is not possible, because GitHub only let's you create pull requests, when changes to the project appear.

+Doing so gives us the opportunity to offer suggestions for changes, review, point out errors and misunderstandings, etc. early and collects everything on a single page.